jorgoncalves/ISEP.ODSOFT.202122/odsoft/class_assignment_final/README.md

 ![reports_checkstyle.png](./images/reports_checkstyle.png)

-The next step was to create two tasks, one wich is going to analyze the source code, and the other the test code.
+The next step was to create two tasks, one which is going to analyze the source code, and the other the test code.
 For each task, the only parameter to be set is the directory of the code we want to analyze, as we can see in the following screenshot.

 ![checkstyle_tasks.png](./images/checkstyle_tasks.png)